olin-electric-motorsports/Programming_Tutorials/ATmegaTutorials/Tut_0__Setup/README.md

 ### Get comfortable in terminal
 In order to work with the Atmegas you will have to be comfortable working in terminal.
 You might also want to consider learning Vim, an incredibly powerful text editor that has a steep learning curve.
 Learning these tools well will not only make you a faster and more productive team member, but will help you in life as well.

+###Learn some C
+You can work with ATmegas without learning C, but if you want to write any code for them at all, you're going to need it.
+Use the K&R C Programming book; have your computer nearby and prepare to spend a while with it.
+It's a really good book that you should at least complete the first few chapters of.